DivineOmega/php-camel-caser/README.md

 # PHP Camel Caser

-This package let's you use built-in PHP function in camel case.
+This package lets you use built-in PHP functions in camel case.